Karen J. Rooney, Ph.D.

 this , the student

-1. Reads the subtitle and the section
+1. Reads the subtitle and the section under the subtitle.

-most that will be written on a card.
+that will be written on a card.
 Only the word or number

 by itself should be on a card.
-For example, if the words Ireland,
+For example, if the words

-appear on a separate card.
+each would appear on a separate card.

-2. Returns to the subtitle and turns it
+2. Returns to the subtitle and turns it into the best

-of the same card so that there is a main idea question and
+the same card so that there is a main idea question and

 answer in the study system.

-3. Repeats steps 1 and 2 on all the sections
+3. Repeats steps 1 and 2 on all the sections to be covered

-and main ideas is produced.
+ideas is produced.

-4. Studies the cards by looking at the
+4. Studies the cards by looking at the cards one by one.

-cards one by one.
-For the detail cards, the student asks the
+For the detail cards, the student asks the question "How

-the student tries to answer the question from memory.
+student tries to answer the question from memory.
 If the

-student is not sure of an answer for any of the cards, the
+student is not sure of an answer for any of the cards,

-card is placed in one pile.
+the card is placed in one pile.

-If the student is sure of the answer,
+If the student is sure of the answer, the card is placed

-the card is placed in a second pile.
-The cards will be sorted
+in a second pile.
+The cards will be sorted into two piles,

-working with the pile called "not sure".
+with the pile called "not sure".
 For the unknown detail

 cards, he/she goes back into the material or asks someone

-for the answer and writes the answer on the back of the card.
+for the answer and writes the answer on the back of the

-cards (which already have the answer on the back) until all
+the main idea cards (which already have the answer on

-cards are in the "sure" pile.
+the back) until all cards are in the "sure" pile.

-For a comprehensive review for examinations,
+For a comprehensive review for examinations, all the

-all the cards are reviewed since the system has automatically
+cards are reviewed since the system has automatically

 accumulated all the details and main ideas that were presented

 during the semester.
-The cumulative process and the card sort
+The cumulative process and the card

-sample is follows:
+A student sample is follows:

 THE LOCH NESS MONSTER

-Over the years, people in all countries
+Over the years, people in all countries have been fascinated

-have intrigued journalists, explorers and scientists for many
+journalists, explorers and scientists for many years.

-years.
 Recently, new scientific equipment has focused renewed

 interest in the legend of the Loch Ness Monster.